 Ref.
-Question Policy Principles

-L1 Are the sample inspection flat entrance door or doors in good condition and appropriately fire rated?
+Question Policy Principles L1 Are the sample inspection flat entrance door or doors in good condition and appropriately fire rated?
 Flat fire doors are inspected every six months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
 Cross corridor doors are inspected every 3 months in High Rise Blocks and every six months in low rise blocks months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.

-Answer • Finding/Observation

-Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire door survey.
+Answe r Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire door survey.
 Where defects were readily observable from the common area side of the flat entrance doors, or where residents allowed access, any deficiencies will be commented upon.
 The assessor has compared the flat entrance doors against the recommendations contained within the current revision of the Home Office Guide to assess suitability.
-The resident in flat 11 allowed access.
-There was a label present on the flat entrance door denoting its fire resistance certification.
-No issues were identified with the flat entrance door and no issues were identified with any flat entrance doors when viewed from the common area sides.
+It was possible to survey the entrance door to flat 22.
+The flat entrance door was a replacement timber self-closing FD30S fire door set of the generic type that Berneslai Homes sometimes fit and which are available from Howdens etc. A label was present denoting its fire resistance test certification.
+All the other flat entrance doors were visually identical and no issues were identified with any flat entrance doors when viewed from the common area sides.

-Images

-Image: L12
+Image: L11 Image: L12